TomasMikula/libretto/docs/basics.md

 ```

 ☝️ Although we call it _sequential_ composition, do _not_ assume that`g` takes place "after" `f`, in a temporal or
-ocausal sense.
-That may or may not be the case and we would need know the interface type `B` and possibly the inner
+causal sense.
+There may or may not be causal dependence in either direction, or even both directions simultaneously.
+We would need know the interface type `B` and possibly the inner
 workings of the blocks to make judgments about causal dependence.
 In general, processing can take place in `g` even
 before any information passes through the `B` interface.